 The Ultimate Guide to Google News

-Just two months ago (May 2018), Google rolled out a new and improved version of Google News.
+In May 2018, Google rolled out a new and improved version of Google News.
 The AI-based news aggregator provides a steady and evolving stream of news stories for readers.

-Even better, you don’t have to be the New York Times, Forbes, or Business Insider to be visible on a Google News feed.
+Even better, you don’t have to be the New York Times, Forbes, or Business Insider to be visible on the Google News feed.
 Keep reading if you want to know more about the updated Google News app, and want to learn exactly what rules to follow to increase your articles’ chances of being seen.

 About the New Google News App